AlexCGoose/Sumiriku-Doc/Sumiriku Doc.md

 ***Firearm Proficiency.*** You gain Proficiency in Firearms

 ***Power Shot.*** If you can make multiple attacks as part of the Attack action, you can instead expend the extra attacks to make one, more powerful attack when you Attack with a Firearm.
-If you hit with this attack, you can roll additional weapon damage die equal to the number of attacks expended and add their results to the damage of the attack.
+If you hit with this attack, you can roll additional weapon damage dice equal to the number of attacks expended and add their results to the damage of the attack.

 ***Sniper.*** You do not have Disadvantage on Ranged Attack Rolls with a Firearm when you attack at Long Range, or while Prone.